 In August of 1948, under the US Surplus Act of 1944, for the disposition of government surplus airports, airport facilities and equipment, and to assure their disposition in such a manner as would best encourage and foster the development of civil aviation and preserve for national defense purposes a strong, efficient, and properly maintained nation-wide system of public airports, Harding Field became a public airport for civilian use serving the Baton Rouge Metropolitan area.

-In 1969, the City-Parish Government saw fit to create an Airport Authority by establishing Act No. 151 of the 1969 Louisiana Legislative Session it was then that The Greater Baton Rouge Airport District came into existence.
+In 1969, the City-Parish Government saw fit to create an Airport Authority by establishing Act No. 151 of the 1969 Louisiana Legislative Session.
+It was then that The Greater Baton Rouge Airport District came into existence.
 Members of the Authority consist of the Mayor-President and Council of the Parish of East Baton Rouge.
-Seated under this Authority is a twelve member "Board of Commissioners" which is responsible for recommending to the Authority the selection of airport sites, and facilities and for the operation and administration of the airport, and have all the powers to act as the Governing Authority of the district as authorized in Act 151.
-However, the Authority retains the power to suspend or rescind any action or proposed action by the Commission.
+Seated under this Authority is a twelve member advisory "Board of Commissioners" which is responsible for recommendations to the Authority for the operation and administration of the airport, and as the Governing Authority of the district as authorized in Act 151.
+However, the Airport Authority retains the power to suspend or rescind any action or proposed action by the Commission.

 As part of Act No. 151, the Baton Rouge Metropolitan Airport is an agency of the City-Parish Government; however, it operates as an enterprise fund and generates its own revenues.
 It does not receive money from the City-Parish general fund and therefore is self-supporting.